buildkite-plugins/ecs-deploy-buildkite-plugin/README.md

 The Container Port to forward requests to.

+### `execution-role` (optional)

+The Execution Role ARN used by ECS to pull container images and secrets.

+Example: `"arn:aws:iam::012345678910:role/execution-role"`

 ## AWS Roles

 Requires the following AWS roles to be granted to the agent running this step: